Coarse Grained Quantum Dynamics: Dynamics of in perturbation theory

+The calculation of the master equation for $\rho_{IR}(t)$ can be done by, e.g., projection operator techniques (see \cite{breuer2007theory}).
+To be self-contained, we will re-derive results from the theory of open quantum systems in manner consistent with our approximations and perspective.

+We consider $\ket{\Psi(0)} = \ket{\psi_{IR}}\ket{\bu}$, where $u$ labels eigenstates of $H_{UV}$; $\bu$ is some particular state, possibly but not necessarily the ground state, while $\ket{\psi_{IR}}$ is taken to be some arbitrary state in $\HIR$.
 In general, when the initial state of a coupled system and environment is factorized between the two, the reduced density matrix of the system satisfies a master equation which is local in time (see \cite{breuer2007theory,BreuerFoundations:2012,2014RPPh...77i4001R}\ for discussion and references):

-$\Gamma$ labels the non-Hamiltonian part of the master equation for $\rho$, with
+$\Gamma$ labels the non-Hamiltonian part of the master equation for $\rho_{IR}$, with

 where $L_k$ are some set of operators that can depend on the initial state of the UV degrees of freedom but act on the IR, and $h_{kl}$ is a Hermitian matrix.\footnote{Such state dependence is not usually discussed in Wilsonian renormalization: in particle physics examples, one is usually assuming that the UV theory is in the ground state.
-More generally, the Born-Oppenheimer discussion above shows that even the effective Hamiltonian (\ref{eq:boheff})\ depends on the state of the UV modes.} This is almost the Kossokowski-Lindblad equation for Markovian dynamics\cite{Kossakowski1972247,Lindblad:1975ef}.
-However, Markovian dynamics requires that the eigenvalues of $h$ be positive; we will find that this condition fails in general.\footnote{In the Kossakowski-Lindblad equation, following from the assumption that the time-evolution of $\rho$ is described by a completely positive dynamical semigroup, $h, L$ are time-independent.
-However, a more general definition of Markovian includes divisible dynamical maps \cite{2010PhRvA..81f2115L}, in which $h_k$, $L_k$ can be time-dependent, but the eigenvalues of $h$ remain positive.} Thus (\ref{eq:tlocevol}) can be non-Markovian even if it looks local in time, because there can be history dependence hidden in the operators $A$ and $\gamma$; this is diagnosed by the positive definiteness of $h_{ij}$ \cite{breuer2007theory,BreuerFoundations:2012,2014RPPh...77i4001R}.
+More generally, the Born-Oppenheimer discussion in Appendix A shows that even the effective Hamiltonian (\ref{eq:boheff})\ depends on the state of the UV modes.} Here $k,l$ are arbitrary indices that index the $L_k$; they do not have to have any particular relation to the UV or IR Hilbert spaces.
+This is almost the Kossokowski-Lindblad equation for Markovian dynamics\cite{Kossakowski1972247,Lindblad:1975ef}.
+However, Markovian dynamics requires that the eigenvalues of $h$ be positive, and this condition is well known to fail in general.\footnote{In the Kossakowski-Lindblad equation, following from the assumption that the time-evolution of $\rho$ is described by a completely positive dynamical semigroup, $h, L$ are time-independent.
+However, a more general definition of Markovian includes divisible dynamical maps \cite{2010PhRvA..81f2115L}, in which $h_k$, $L_k$ can be time-dependent, but the eigenvalues of $h$ remain positive.} Thus (\ref{eq:tlocevol}) can be non-Markovian even if it looks local in time, because there can be history dependence hidden in the operators $A$ and $\gamma$ diagnosed by the breakdown of positive definiteness of $h_{ij}$ \cite{breuer2007theory,BreuerFoundations:2012,2014RPPh...77i4001R}.